 The PA child support is calculated using the Income sharing method where one parent is liable to pay the child support to another parent as per support guidelines.

-The cases where both parents spent equal time, in such cases Parent who earns lower income are eligible to receive child support custody.
+The cases where both parents spent equal time, in such cases, Parent who earns lower income are eligible to receive child support custody.
 The parent with the higher income is under obligation to pay the child support amount to the other parent as per PA Child support guidelines.
-This is generally called 50-50 custody where both parents are spending equal time with their child.
+This is generally called 50-50 custody where both parents are spending equal time with their child in Pennsylvania.

 How do they calculate Child Support in PA?